TONIGHT’S FORECAST

 Extended Outlook

-Mostly cloudy skies and mild with a chance of showers.
+Increasingly cloudy and milder with a chance of warm showers from the southwest developing

-Min/Max Temperatures 39° to 50° Rain Chance 15%Meet Your Forecaster
+Min/Max Temperatures 40° to 49° Rain Chance 25%Meet Your Forecaster

 Meteorologist Geoff Linsley

 Geoff Linsley earned his Bachelor’s degree in Atmospheric Science from Texas A&M University, has been a Forecast Meteorologist for West Coast Weather LLC since 2014, for Precision Forecasting LLC since 2021 and has also run his own ship since 2021.
-Geoff is currently ranked #11 in the world in the weather gambling community.
 In 2023 he began broadcasting for Columbia Gorge Fruit Growers, working as a team with long-time CGFG Forecaster Erik Moldstad.
 In 2024 after Erik stepped down from forecasting, Geoff assumed both roles.
 Erik still fills in occasionally for Geoff.

 He potentially discovered a correlation between tornadogenesis and specific ranges of USGS-measured solar electromagnetic and geomagnetic radiation levels, possibly creating a new parameter to observe when trying to forecast the most intense tornadoes.